JonasAlfredsson/synergy-mouse-remapper/README.md

 # synergy-mouse-remapper

-This is a small script, intended to be called via a keyboard shortcut, that will remap the buttons on the mouse to work correctly when it is shared from a Windows computer over to Linux via [Synergy (version 1)][1].
+This is a small script that will remap the buttons on the mouse to work as expected when it is shared from a Windows computer over to Linux via [Synergy (version 1)][1].

 For more details to why this was necessary, please read the [Detailed Information](#detailed-information) section.